The Klook Guide To Tokyo Disneyland 2018

 Separate from the FastPass, Tokyo Disneyland's lottery system is where park guests can enter the ‘lottery’ for a chance to watch a specific performance.
 The lottery machines are located in the Tomorrowland, to the left of Space Mountain.
 The lottery system is to give all guests a chance to watch shows that have limited seating even if they’ve arrived at the park later in the day.

-In Tokyo Disneyland, the shows that use the lottery system are Once Upon A Time and One Man’s Dream II.
+In Tokyo Disneyland, the shows that use the lottery system are Once Upon A Time, One Man’s Dream II and the special Celebrate!
+Tokyo Disney that's on until April 29 2019.
 Although the best seats for Once Upon A Time are at the reserved seating area, if you're unable to score yourself a lottery ticket, you can still catch the magnetic nighttime show outside at the non-reserved areas easily.